gnosis/dex-research/dFusion/dFusionSpec.md

 Everyone can check whether the `stateRH` has been updated correctly.
 If it has not been updated correctly, then the person submitting this solution can be challenged by providing a bond.

-To resolve the challenge they have to provide the following snark:
+To resolve the challenge one must provide the following snark:

 ```
 snark-deposits(